aws-samples/amazon-sagemaker-secure-mlops/README.md

 + `StackSetExecutionRole`: used for CloudFormation stack set operations in the staging and production accounts.
 This role is assumed by `StackSetAdministrationRole` in the development account
 + `SetupStackSetExecutionRole`: this role is needed for stac set opertions for the initial provisioning of the data science environment in multi-account deployment use case

+## Multi-account ML model deployment
+To use multi-account ML model deployment with this solution, you have two options how to provide staging and production accounts ids:
+- use AWS Organizations organizational units (OUs)
+- use AWS account lists

-## AWS Organizations setup for multi-account ML model deployment
+### Option 1: OU setup for multi-account deployment
-This solution uses a multi-account AWS environment setup in [AWS Organizations](https://aws.amazon.com/organizations/).
+This solution can use a multi-account AWS environment setup in [AWS Organizations](https://aws.amazon.com/organizations/).
 Organizational units (OUs) should be based on function or common set of controls rather than mirroring company’s reporting structure.
-The proper setup of the AWS Organizations OU structure is mandatory for proper functioning of the solution.

-📜 Generallly, the use of AWS organizations is not needed for a generic multi-account MLOps setup.
-The same permission logic and account structure can be implemented with IAM cross-account permissions without need for AWS organizations.

-### OU setup for multi-account deployment
-You must have a proper AWS Orgainzations setup with the data science account and the two additional organizational units (OUs) with at least one AWS account in the each OU for a proper functioning of the multi-account model deployment project.
+If you use an AWS Organization setup option, you must provide **two organizational unit ids** (OU ids) for the staging and production unit and setup the data science account as the **delegated administrator** for AWS Organizations.

 Your AWS Organizations structure can look like the following:
 ```